pribala/udacity_projects/movie_website_project/readme.md

-#Fresh Tomatoes Movie Trailers Website
+# Fresh Tomatoes Movie Trailers Website

-The Fresh Tomoatoes Movie Trailers Website provides an interface for the users to view movie details and watch the trailers.
+The Fresh Tomoatoes Movie Trailers Website provides an interface for the users to view movie details and watch the trailers for the movies.

-###User Interface
+### User Interface

 The website displays a poster image for the list of movies along with the title and release date.
 The user can watch a trailer of the movie by clicking on the movie poster.
 The user can read the story synopsis by moving the pointer over the movie title.

-###Quick Start
+### Quick Start

 The following quick start options are available:

 - Download the lastest release.
 - Clone the repo: git clone https://github.com/pribala/udacity_projects.git.

-###What's Included
+### What's Included

 Within the repo you'll find the following directories and files: